 What kind of orders did your opposing party violate?

-Flash forward a few months and your ex-husband never ended up dropping off the car like he was told to.
-Quite the opposite, actually- he went through some extra effort to damage the car a great deal.
+Flash forward a few months, and your ex-husband never ended up dropping off the car like he was told to.
+Quite the opposite, he went through some extra effort to damage the car a great deal.
 The question remains: what sort of remedy would you have against your spouse given these circumstances?

-If you are in a situation like this, rather than have your spouse pay the bill himself, it would make more sense to have your spouse pay you the money and then you can pay the bill yourself.
-For one, that way you know that the payment will be made on time and in full- you don’t have to rely upon your spouse to go through the mechanics of making the payment.
+If you are in a situation like this, rather than have your spouse pay the bill himself, it would make more sense to have your spouse pay you the money, and then you can pay the bill yourself.
+For one, that way, you know that the payment will be made on time and in full- you don’t have to rely upon your spouse to go through the mechanics of making the payment.

 What happens with Junior won’t cooperate for a weekend visitation period?

 If this happens and you do not force your child into the car with your ex-spouse, you can be held in contempt of the court orders.
-Since you have primary conservatorship of your child it is not enough to say that you had your kiddo ready at the end of your driveway but that you couldn’t get your little one to go with your ex-spouse for a weekend visit.
+Since you have primary conservatorship of your child, it is not enough to say that you had your kiddo ready at the end of your driveway but that you couldn’t get your little one to go with your ex-spouse for a weekend visit.
 This occurs with some frequency among divorced parents.

-As a family law attorney this is a situation that I see happening quite a bit.
+As a family law attorney, this is a situation that I see happening quite a bit.
 I will get calls on a Monday morning from parents on both sides of this equation.
-One side tells me that their ex-spouse was texting him or her all weekend with threats of taking our client to court due to the failure of their child to come over for weekend visitation.
+One side tells me that their ex-spouse was texting them all weekend with threats of taking our client to court due to the failure of their child to come over for weekend visitation.
 On the other hand, I also get calls that detail situations where an ex-spouse denied our client visitation because little Junior wouldn’t get in their car to begin their weekend.
 I can understand the frustration both parents have in their given situation.